-Tea, Coffee & Cakes are available from our tea rooms
+Tea, Coffee & Scones are available from our tea rooms

 Opening & Admission

-Bodrhyddan Hall is open to the public Between 14:00-17:00; Tuesdays & Thursdays, June-September, with the last tour leaving at 16:30.
-The Guided Tour takes approximately 90 minutes and costs £7 for adults, while children are £2.
-We will open at almost any time of year with prior notice for parties of 30 or more.
-Coach parties must be booked in advance.
+Bodrhyddan Hall is open to the public Between 14:00-17:00; Tuesdays & Thursdays, June-September, with the last tour leaving at 16:00.
+The Guided Tour takes approximately 90 minutes and costs £7 for adults, while children are £4.
+We will open at almost any time of year with prior notice for parties of 30 or more which must be booked at least one month in advance.